prototypefund/Digital_Bargeld-docs/core/api-sync.rst

      we do not go backwards in time if the synchronization service is malicious.
 Merging two databases means taking the max of the "last modified" timestamps, not setting it to the current time.
-     The wallet should reject a "fast forward" database update if the result would imply going back in time.
-If the wallet receives a database with a timestamp into the future, it must still increment it by the smallest possible amount when uploading an update.
+     The client should reject a "fast forward" database update if the result would imply going back in time.
+If the client receives a database with a timestamp into the future, it must still increment it by the smallest possible amount when uploading an update.

-It is assumed that the synchronization service is only ever accessed over TLS, and that the synchronization service is trusted to not build user's location profiles by linking client IP addresses and wallet keys.
+It is assumed that the synchronization service is only ever accessed over TLS, and that the synchronization service is trusted to not build user's location profiles by linking client IP addresses and client keys.